HimaxWiseEyePlus/Edge-Impulse-model-on-Himax-AI/README.md

     ![Screenshot from 2024-04-01 15-49-23](https://github.com/HimaxWiseEyePlus/Edge-Impulse-model-on-Himax-AI/assets/162244304/e0092b2d-dd74-4f28-8198-c67e6c031f96)

   - Training model
-    Edge Impulse studio has the support to train multiple model architectures such as MobileNetV1, YoloV5 or YoloX.
+    Edge Impulse studio has the support to train multiple model architectures such as MobileNetV1, YOLOv5 or YOLOX.
 Alternatively, a user can even 'bring their own model'.
-For this tutorial, we trained a YoloV5 based on Ultralytics YOLOv5 which supports RGB input at any resolution(square images only).
+For this tutorial, we trained a YOLOv5 based on Ultralytics YOLOv5 which supports RGB input at any resolution(square images only).

     Hyperparameters are as follows: